yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/project-structure.md

-# Project structure
+# Project Structure

-Using the Dashboard, we can begin by creating a Hello World project.
-The created project has a specific folder structure.
-We will learn about the Cocos Creator project in this section.
+Using Dashboard we can create a new project with **Hello World** project template.
+Let's use the project to learn the structure of a Cocos Creator project.

-## Project folder structure
+## Folder Structure

-After creating and opening a Cocos Creator project for the first time, you will see the following structure is included in the project folder:
+Your Cocos Creator project should look like this:

 ```
-ProjectName(project folder)
+ProjectName（project root）
 ├──assets
 ├──library
 ├──local